U-P-G-R-A-Y-E-D-D/AndroidStudioBenchmark/README.md

 So everyone could find it and watch and your audiance could repeat steps after you and compare their machine results.

 The results show relative performance of Android Studio, compared to other machines running under similar conditions.

-## License

-    This Source Code Form is subject to the terms of the Mozilla Public License, v.
-2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/